-Pandemic Emergency Unemployment Compensation (PEUC) is a 13-week benefit federal extension for people who have used all available benefits on their regular Unemployment Insurance (UI) claim, or whose benefit year on their regular UI claim has expired.
+Pandemic Emergency Unemployment Compensation (PEUC) is a federal extension for people who have used all available benefits on their regular Unemployment Insurance (UI) claim, or whose benefit year on their regular UI claim has expired.

 The Federal-State Extended Duration (FED-ED) provides up to 20 weeks of additional benefits for people who used all of their unemployment benefits during a period of high unemployment.

-If you are eligible, we will automatically file your Federal-State Extended Duration (FED-ED) extension after you collect benefits on the Pandemic Emergency Unemployment Compensation extension or after that extension ends on December 31, 2020, if the FED-ED extension is still available at that time.
-You will receive a notice in the mail about the FED-ED extension filed and you can also check your UI OnlineSM account for updates.
+If you are eligible, we will automatically file your Federal-State Extended Duration (FED-ED) extension after you collect all benefits on the Pandemic Emergency Unemployment Compensation extension or after that extension ends, if the FED-ED extension is still available.
+You will receive a notice in the mail after the FED-ED extension is filed and you can also check your UI Online account for updates.
 There is no waiting period for FED-ED benefits.

-For more information including eligibility requirements, visit FED-ED Extension.
+For more information, including eligibility requirements, visit FED-ED Extension.